basekit/docs.basekit.com/getting-started/editing.md

 ---
 layout: doc
-title: Editing a Template (V7)
+title: Editing a Template with V7
-redirect_from:
-  - /getting-started/editing/
 ---

 # Editing a Template